sehlen-bsi/botan-docs/audit_report/3.1.0/src/00_00_preface.rst

 **Summary**

-The objective of this project is the secure implementation of a universal crypto library which contains all common cryptographic primitives that are necessary for the wide use of cryptographic operations.
-These include symmetric and asymmetric encryption and signature methods, PRFs, hash functions and RNGs.
+The objective of this project is the secure implementation of a universal crypto library that contains all common cryptographic primitives that are necessary for the wide use of cryptographic operations.
+These include symmetric and asymmetric encryption and signature methods, PRFs, hash functions, and RNGs.
 Additionally, security standards such as X.509 and SSL/TLS have to be supported.
 The project’s eventual goal is to add production-grade implementations of post-quantum secure algorithms to Botan.

-The library will be provided to manufacturers of VS-NfD products which will help the Federal Office for Information Security (BSI) to evaluate these products.
+The library will be provided to manufacturers of VS-NfD products, which will help the Federal Office for Information Security (BSI) to evaluate these products.

 This document specifies test cases implemented in the library's test suite.